KYC & AML Policy

 • Legal name, registration number, registered address, formation documents/registry extract; LEI where available

-Ownership & control: identify UBOs ≥25% or effective control; Full KYC on UBOs and directors/signatories
+Ownership & control: identify UBOs ≥25% or effective control; verify proxies/representatives (directors/signatories); Full KYC on UBOs and directors/signatories

 • Business profile, licenses (if applicable), expected activity